yourkin666/xhs-auto-post/README.md

-# XHS-Auto-Post: AI-Powered Xiaohongshu Automation Tool
+# XHS-Auto-Post: Xiaohongshu Automation Tool

 XHS-Auto-Post is an intelligent, automated content posting tool for Xiaohongshu (小红书).
 It leverages browser automation and Large Language Models (LLMs) to streamline your content creation and publishing workflow.